smarankhanal/FoodApp/README.md

 # 🍽️ FoodApp

+> This is **my first project**, developed with dedication and consistent effort over time.
+> During the process, I also utilized **ChatGPT** as a valuable learning and development aid to enhance the application and improve my skills.

 A complete **Food Ordering Application** with a **React + Vite frontend** and a **Node.js + Express backend**.
-Includes user features like food ordering, order history, profile management, dark/light mode, and an **admin panel** for managing users, food items, and orders.
+It includes user-facing features such as food ordering, order history, profile management, dark/light mode, and an **admin panel** for managing users, food items, and orders.

 ---